 - Highlight and promote available commercial buildings and sites to relocating entities.

-A Maysville and Mason County native, Owen J McNeill assumed the Executive Director role of the Maysville-Mason County Industrial Development Authority in 2018.
-Since returning, McNeill has led recruiting and economic development initiatives that have produced community wins such as Precision Pulley and Idler (PPI) and PatienTech, as well as big-box retailers such as Harbor Freight and Hobby Lobby.
-These additions as well as several others have equated to hundreds of new self-sustaining jobs, increased momentum, and Maysville’s re-ascension as the retail and commercial hub for the northeastern Kentucky region.
-In addition to his economic development role, McNeill is community-focused, evident by his service on several local boards and community initiatives.
-McNeill has worked in economic development for 15 years and has been an active member of the Kentucky Association for Economic Development (KAED) during that time.
+A Kentucky native, Jodi Ashby assumed the Executive Director role of the Maysville-Mason County Industrial Development Authority in 2022.
+Since accepting the role, Ashby has led recruiting and economic development initiatives that have produced community wins such as the expansion of Stober Drives and a comprehensive labor analysis.
+These additions as well as several others have equated to increased momentum in Maysville’s economic and industrial explosion.
+In addition to her economic development role, Ashby is team oriented and community focused, as evidenced by her role as a board member with the Kentucky Association for Economic Development.
+Ashby has worked in economic development for 6 years and has been an active member of the International Economic Development Council, and KAED during that time.